Many of the most common questions we receive have been answered for you below. Can’t find what you’re looking for? Call us at 800-328-4624.

 Solid accessory tiles are also available for our single-width and our multi-width products if the installer prefers.
-On Bellaforté tile rake tiles are used at the gable ends to insure the honeycomb is not visible.

 DaVinci Slate and Shake can be installed following standard industry practices.
 If the contractor follows our installation instructions there is no additional training or special handling required.
 Plus, because it is lightweight, DaVinci Slate eliminates the time and expense of reinforcing the roof structure that is otherwise required when using quarried slate, concrete or clay tiles.

 As with most roofing products, the best installation comes from tearing off the existing roof.
 This is what we recommend for DaVinci products and how all certifications are achieved.
-DaVinci Slate, Shake and Bellaforté have been successfully installed over three-tab asphalt shingles in the past and have performed well.
+DaVinci Slate and Shake have been successfully installed over three-tab asphalt shingles in the past and have performed well.
 DaVinci tiles need to be laid on a flat surface to insure completed roof is flat.
 DaVinci tiles will not hide and in fact may accentuate imperfections in the roof deck.
 Additionally overlays may not meet local building codes.
 All DaVinci installations should meet local building codes and standards.